1ch1m0n/1ch1m0n.github.io/_posts/2024-07-01-cyberdefenders-ramnit.md

 ---
 title: CyberDefenders Ramnit Walkthrough
-description: Endpoint memory dump forensics using Volatility3.
-Feel free to read my writeup.
+description: Feeling bored during my semester break, so I decided to try this Lab to learn something new.
+It is an Endpoint memory dump forensics using Volatility3.
+Feel free to read.
 categories:
  - Notes
 tags: